What is BS 7909 certification?

 BS 7909 certification relates to compliance with the Code of Practice for temporary electrical systems for entertainment and related purposes.

-Temporary power and electrical supplies are needed for many different types of events, including music festivals and outdoor concerts, TV and film sets, theater productions both indoor and outdoor, and outdoor sporting events.
+Temporary power and electrical supplies are needed for many different types of events, including music festivals and outdoor concerts, TV and film sets, theatre productions both indoor and outdoor, and outdoor sporting events.

 The power requirements for these events are wide ranging, from a few kilowatts to many megawatts.